 Operational Feasibility

-Evaluate the operational feasibility of the system by considering how it will integrate with existing business processes, any potential changes in workflows, and any potential training needs for employees or users.
+Evaluate the operational feasibility of the system by considering how it will integrate with existing business processes, any potential changes in workflows, and Any potential training needs for employees or users.

 Technical Feasibility

 Assess the technical feasibility of the system by evaluating the hardware, software, and network requirements, as well as any potential technological limitations or constraints.